jupyter-book/jupyterlab-myst/README.md

 This is a repository to track to-do items and potentially infrastructure around integrating the MyST language with JupyterLab (or potentially other Jupyter interfaces).

+🛑🛑EXPERIMENTAL🛑🛑 - this repository is in the early stages and may evolve rapidly.
+Please do try it out, and provide feedback if you like, but it is not production ready.

 ## Requirements

 * JupyterLab >= 3.0